 Rila monastery is located some 120 km to the south of Sofia, in the heart of the Rila Mountain.
 Founded in the 10th century, it has been the biggest spiritual and cultural centre in Bulgaria for hundreds of years.
 The visitor’s first sight of Rila monastery huge towering walls gives the impression of a fortress.
 However, a step through the archway produces a wonderful surprise.

 The Rila monastery is the largest in the Balkans and included in the List of World Cultural Heritage.
 The history of the monastery reflects the entire history of the Bulgarian state and people.
 The construction of the present-day monastery buildings started at the end of the 18th century, with means collected from the entire people.
 Numerous self-taught masters joined their skills to create this holy place.
 Tour of the monastery includes a visit to the Monastery Church, which is of particular artistic value.

 THE THRACIAN TOMB IN KAZANLAK

 This modest-sized mediaeval monument is a jewel, especially for visitors, interested in European culture, mediaeval art and history.
 Located just 10 km from downtown Sofia, at the foot of Vitosha Mountain, Boyana church is a glittering art gallery.
 At present Boyana Church consists of three connected buildings – from the 11th, 13th and 19th centuries.
-Only the first two churches, built in the middle Ages, posses significant artistic and architectural value.
+Only the first two churches (11th amd 13th c.
+AD), posses significant artistic and architectural value.